-(d) determine that electricity thus produced must be purchased by the persons set out in such notice;

-(e) require that new generation capacity must-

-(i) be established through a tendering procedure which is fair, equitable, transparent, competitive and cost-effective;

-(ii) provide for private sector participation.

-(2) The Minister has such powers as may be necessary or incidental to any purpose set out in subsection (1), including the power to-
+(10) The Minister has such powers as may be necessary or incidental to giving effect to the determination referred to in subsection (1) or (3), including the power to-

-(a) undertake such management and development activities, including entering into contracts, as may be necessary to organise tenders and to facilitate the tendering process for the development, construction, commissioning and operation of such new electricity generation capacity;
+(a) undertake such management and development activities, including entering into contracts, as may be necessary to prepare and conduct procurement processes for the development, construction, commissioning and operation of electricity generation facilities and electricity infrastructure;

-(b) purchase, hire or let anything or acquire or grant any right or incur obligations for or on behalf of the State or prospective tenderers for the purpose of transferring such thing or right to a successful tenderer;
+(b) purchase, hire or let anything or acquire or grant any right or incur obligations for or on behalf of the State or prospective participant in any relevant procurement process for the purpose of transferring such thing or right to a successful participant;

-(c) apply for and hold such permits, licences, consents, authorisations or exemptions required in terms of the Environmental Conservation Act, 1989 (Act 73 of 1989) or the National Environmental Management Act, 1998 (Act 107 of 1998), or as may be required by any other law, for or on behalf of the State or prospective tenderers for the purpose of transferring any such permit, licence, consent, authorisation or exemption to a successful tenderer;

-(d) undertake such management activities and enter into such contracts as may be necessary or expedient for the effective establishment and operation of a public or privately owned electricity generation business;

-(e) subject to the Public Finance Management Act, 1999 (Act 1 of 1999), issue any guarantee, indemnity or security or enter into any other transaction that binds the State to any future financial commitment that is necessary or expedient for the development, construction, commissioning or effective operation of a public or privately owned electricity generation business.
+(e) subject to the Public Finance Management Act, 1999 (Act 1 of 1999), issue any guarantee, indemnity or security or enter into any other transaction that binds the State to any future financial commitment that is necessary or expedient for the development, construction, commissioning or effective operation of public or privately owned generation facilities or electricity infrastructure.

-(3) The Regulator, in issuing a generation licence-

-(a) is bound by any determination made by the Minister in terms of subsection (1);
+(11) The Regulator, in exercising its powers and performing its functions under this Act is bound by any determination made by the Minister in terms of subsection (1) or (3);

-(b) may facilitate the conclusion of an agreement to buy and sell power between a generator and a purchaser of that electricity.

-(4) In exercising the powers under this section the Minister is not bound by the State Tender Board Act, 1968 (Act 86 of 1968).
+(12) In exercising the powers under this section the Minister is not bound by the State Tender Board Act, 1968 (Act 86 of 1968).

+(13) For purposes of this section, “electricity infrastructure” means transmission facilities (and distribution facilities) or any other electricity infrastructure designated by the Minister by notice in the Gazette for this purpose, excluding electricity generation facilities.

+(14) A determination contemplated in this section may establish an energy infrastructure project which includes not only new generation capacity and new electricity infrastructure but also other interconnected or related infrastructure, installations, buildings, structures, facilities, systems, services or processes, including gas infrastructure, in which case, the provisions of subsections (4) and (10) shall, with the necessary changes, apply to such infrastructure, installations, buildings, structures, facilities, systems, services or processes.

+(15) The Regulator must, in respect of an energy infrastructure project contemplated in subsection (14), exercise its powers and perform its functions under this Act and any other statute in a coordinated and integrated manner.

+(16) The Minister may, in writing, direct the Regulator to conclude a memorandum of understanding with any other regulator in order to facilitate the coordinated establishment of an energy infrastructure project contemplated in subsection (14).

 35 Regulations, rules, guidelines, directives and codes of conduct and practice